Course EAS 6312: Geodynamics

 This is an approximate outline of topics and timing and is subject to change throughout the semester.

-1,2Jan 9 - 18 Introduction to Plate Tectonics, Geodynamics and mathematical approximation
+1,2Jan 9-18 Introduction to Plate Tectonics, Geodynamics and mathematical approximation1

 EVALUATION: